 Angell is unromantic about the development of the Troy Town project.
 ‘It’s really simple, in a way: you build a facility and things come to it.’
 He had been researching medieval gardenware in the archives of the Royal Horticultural Society; it was Garrard who suggested training young people to make plant pots to sell.
 Part of Create’s long-term mission is to offer routes into the arts and creative industries for people from all backgrounds.
 Hoxton Gardenware aims to provide weekend employment for a small group of trainee potters (currently six) at the London Living Wage of GB£10.75/hour.

 Angell has designed the range using detailing drawn from his extensive historical research, including archaeological evidence from the Hoxton area, which was the city’s nursery district in the 17th and 18th centuries.
 There are prunts, sprigs, combed pellets and other intriguingly named decorative elements from medieval green-glazed and coarse ware.
 The scallop shell that adorns one planter is inspired by the lead coffin of a Roman woman dug up in nearby Spitalfields in 1999.
 The pots are handsome; they’re also inexpensive.
 Garrard reckons that they will have to sell some 50 pots a week to cover the costs of the project, with profits being reinvested in the running of the pottery.
-The range will be sold directly from the studio on Saturday mornings, coinciding with the local street market, and through a handful of other London retailers, such as the Barbican Shop.
-The pottery is also working on a number of larger-scale commissions, including a partnership with The Charterhouse, an almshouse on the site of a 14th-century Carthusian monastery whose beautiful gardens are tucked away behind Smithfield meat market.
+The range will be sold directly from the studio on Saturday mornings, coinciding with the local street market, and through their online shop.
+It will also be stocked by a handful of other London retailers, such as the Barbican Shop.
+The pottery is currently working on a number of larger-scale commissions, including a partnership with The Charterhouse, an almshouse on the site of a 14th-century Carthusian monastery whose beautiful gardens are tucked away behind Smithfield meat market.